Artisan-Lab/tag-std/sp-origin.md

 Now, we explain how additional safety properties can be derived.
 We use raw pointer dereference as an example.
 When a raw pointer dereference is used as a left value, it requires the safety property of `Dereferenceable`.
 The following program introduces a new property, `ValidNum`, derived from `Dereferenceable`, because `x <= 0` ensures no undefined behavior.
+Note that `Dereferenceable` and `ValidNum` are abbreviations of the safety properties originally described in natural language, namely safety tags.
 ```rust
 #[safety::requires(ValidNum)]
 unsafe fn foo(p: *mut i32, x: i32) {